 The benefits offered by orthopedics include pain management, improved movement, lowered risk of further injury, faster recovery, and better quality of life.
 The use of AI during and after the surgery is increasing, moving the market further.

-The U.S. orthopedics market has tremendously benefited from AI.
+The U.S. orthopedics market has tremendously benefited from Artificial Intelligence.
 The surgical robots driven by AI can help surgeons with complex procedures such as joint replacements and spinal surgeries.
 Using AI, personalized implants based on a patient’s anatomy and functioning can be formulated, leading to a fit enhancement and smoother functions of the implants.
 There is an availability of remote monitoring systems that can track patient progress and predict probable difficulties, while reducing the hospital visits for the patients and maintaining the steadiness of care.
 The research ability can be accelerated in orthopedics through AI by studying large datasets and recognizing patterns that may not be noticeable to human researchers.

 The U.S. orthopedics market is driven by increasing musculoskeletal disorders, advances in technology, rise in the demand for orthopedic surgeries.
 The conditions, including obesity, deskbound lifestyles, and an enlarged incidence of work-related injuries, need orthopedic surgeries and the use of assistive devices.
 Marginally invasive surgical techniques and Robotic-supported surgery are grabbing attention in the US.
 People here are asking for the use of technologically advanced implants and devices that can last for a long time.